folknology/BlackIceNxt/README.md

 # BlackIceNxt
 BlackIce Nxt is a new systems board for the myStorm FPGA development board family.
-I sports the following features:
+It sports the following features:
 * STM32F730 216Mhz Arm Cortex 7 Microcontroller with 256K RAM, 64k Flash
 * 64Mbit HypeRam, 128Mbit HyperFlash for the [MidPlane](https://github.com/folknology/IceLogicBus)
 * 16Mbit SPI Flash for local storage